TypeScript Quickstart

 In this quick start guide, we will write our first script in TypeScript.
-Windmill uses Deno and Bun as the TypeScript runtime.
+Windmill uses Bun, Nodejs and Deno as the available TypeScript runtimes.

 Scripts are the basic building blocks in Windmill.
 They can be run and scheduled as standalone, chained together to create Flows or displayed with a personalized User Interface as Apps.